webforj/dwc-dist/README.md

-# dwc-dist
+# DWC Distribution

-The place were the DWC distribution files are hosted
+The place were the DWC distribution files are hosted.